DevendraShahi/BudgetMate/README.md

 ## About BudgetMate- Personal Finance Management App

-BudgetMate is a smart and intuitive personal finance management app designed to help users track their expenses, set budgets, and gain financial insights.
-Whether you're managing daily expenses or planning for long-term financial goals, BudgetMate provides a seamless experience with powerful analytics and easy-to-use tools.
+BudgetMate is a personal finance management app designed to help users track their expenses, set budgets, and gain financial insights.
+Whether you're managing daily expenses or planning for long-term financial goals, BudgetMate provides a user friendly experience with analytics and easy-to-use tools.

 Key Features
 - 📊 Expense Tracking – Log and categorize your daily transactions effortlessly.